 You will receive a Student Aid Report (SAR) from the Federal Processor.
 The SAR will also be transmitted electronically to the Financial Aid Office.
 The Financial Aid Office will send a Missing Information Letter to inform you that your data has been received and to request the documents needed to complete the processing of your financial aid.
 Remember, you must reapply for financial aid every year.

 The U. S. Department of Education or the college may select your application for verification.
-If selected, you will need to provide additional documentation (e.g., income taxes) to support or clarify the data on your application.
+If selected, you will need to provide additional documentation (e.g., federal tax transcripts) to support or clarify the data on your application.

 Major financial changes within your family may affect the amount you would be able to contribute to your education.
-Please contact the Financial Aid Office if these circumstances arise.
 These conditions may include: unemployment, high medical or dental bills, or elementary and secondary school expenses.
+Click here for the form.

-After CCBC receives all documents and the data is verified (if required), CCBC will send an award letter.
-Information regarding the types of aid, how the aid will be disbursed, all rules pertaining to the award and your responsibilities can be viewed on this website under 'Award Information.'
+After CCBC receives all documents and the data is verified (if required), CCBC will send an email award notification.
 If you are eligible for a Pell Grant, the award will be based on full-time enrollment (12 credits/billable hours).
-A chart is available under 'Printable Documents' to provide you with the calculations for the actual award amount you will receive based on your enrollment hours.
+Click here to view the calculations for the actual award amount you will receive based on your enrollment hours.

 Tuition, fees, and other charges authorized by you will be deducted from your award.
-Any proceeds remaining from your award will be mailed to you approximately the 6th week of the semester.
-If your award was processed after the refund period, your check will take about two weeks.
+Any proceeds remaining from your award will be mailed 14 days from the day of disbursement (posted to your student account).